Winston Churchill in the Second World War: International conferences in 1943

 Stalin, Roosevelt and Churchill in Tehran.

 Generalissimo Chiang Kai-shek, President Franklin D. Roosevelt, and Churchill at the first Cairo Conference in November 1943.

 In January 1943, Churchill met Roosevelt at the Casablanca Conference (codename Symbol), which lasted ten days.
 It was also attended by General Charles de Gaulle on behalf of the Free French Forces.
 Stalin had hoped to attend but declined because of the situation at Stalingrad.
 Although Churchill expressed doubts on the matter, the so-called Casablanca Declaration committed the Allies to securing "unconditional surrender" by the Axis powers.
 From Morocco, Churchill went to Cairo, Adana, Cyprus, Cairo again and Algiers for various purposes.
-He arrived home on 7 February having been out for the country for nearly a month.
+He arrived home on 7 February having been out of the country for nearly a month.
 He addressed the Commons on the 11th and then became seriously ill with pneumonia the following day, necessitating more than one month of rest, recuperation and convalescence – for the latter, he moved to Chequers.
 He returned to work in London on 15 March.

 Churchill made two transatlantic crossings during the year, meeting Roosevelt at both the third Washington Conference (codename Trident) in May and the first Quebec Conference (codename Quadrant) in August.
 In November, Churchill and Roosevelt met Chinese Generalissimo Chiang Kai-shek at the Cairo Conference (codename Sextant).

+Map of the proposal on Italy brought up by Churchill in the Tehran Conference, in November 1943.

 The most important conference of the year was soon afterwards (28 November to 1 December) at Tehran (codename Eureka), where Churchill and Roosevelt met Stalin in the first of the "Big Three" meetings, preceding those at Yalta and Potsdam in 1945.
 Stalin judged Churchill to be "more formidable" than Roosevelt.
 Roosevelt and Stalin co-operated in persuading Churchill to commit to the opening of a second front in western Europe and it was also agreed that Germany would be divided after the war, but no firm decisions were made about how.
+He also proposed a plan to partition Italy into specific occupation zones to be administrated by the UK (Ruling Sardinia, Sicily and the Strait of Messina), France (Ruling the Aosta Valley, Liguria, Piedmont, the Elba island and parts of Lombardy), Yugoslavia (Ruling Istria, Friuli-Venezia-Giulia, Trentino, parts of Lombardy and Veneto) a joint USA-Vatican occupation zone (Ruling over Emilia-Romagna, Lazio, Umbria, Marche, Abruzzo, Molise, Tuscany and parts of Campania), a Greek occupation zone (Ruling over Apulia, Basilicata, most of Calabria and parts of Campania) and most of South Tyrol would be given back to Austria (The proposal was rejected by Roosevelt and Stalin).
+Churchill would stay confident in a punitive peace towards Italy up until 1945.
 On their way back from Tehran, Churchill and Roosevelt held a second Cairo conference with Turkish president İsmet İnönü, but were unable to gain any commitment from Turkey to join the Allies.